userdefault13/READMEMaker/README.md

 MIT

 ## Contributing
-go wild
+test on

 ## Tests
-to test the functionality, create a new README with the application, then check develop folder for the README file with your answers
+run the app, answer prompt, then check for README file in folder.

 ## Questions
-For any questions or feedback regarding this application, please feel free to reach out to me on [GitHub](https://github.com/userdefault13). n/a
+For any questions or feedback regarding this application, please feel free to reach out to me at user.defaults@gmail.com or on [GitHub](https://github.com/userdefault13). keep calm, test on